MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 - You must be a Global Admin and must have Power BI Pro license to configure and publish reports.

 - Sign in to Power BI and create a workspace to publish the report.
-More information: [Create the new workspaces in Power BI](https://docs.microsoft.com/power-bi/collaborate-share/service-create-the-new-workspaces)
+More information: [Create the new workspaces in Power BI](https://docs.microsoft.com/power-bi/collaborate-share/service-create-the-new-workspaces) and [share the workspace with others](https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-create-the-new-workspaces#give-access-to-your-workspace)

 - Install Power BI Desktop from the Microsoft Store: [Power BI Desktop](https://aka.ms/pbidesktop)